LISA and the LISA Science Team: The LISA Science Team (LST)

 \subsection{The L3 Catalogue Working Group}

-This WG, chaired by AL and NK, has been charged with determining the content and format of the Level 3 science catalogue, which is required to include GW candidates with detection confidence, estimated astrophysical parameters, strain time series, and the residual L1 datastream with candidate sources removed.
-The WG is working on identifying functional priorities and design features for data visualisation to enable preliminary analysis and catalog cross-matching; these will lead into detailed descriptions of tools to be developed for interfacing with the data that will be provided with the data releases.
-The goal for easy accessibility for all scientists requires considerations of accessibility issues for scientists with no GW speciality.
+This WG, chaired by AL and NK, has been charged with determining the content and format of the Level 3 science catalogue and accompanying LISA data release, which is required to include GW candidates with detection confidence, estimated astrophysical parameters, the overall operational status of the instrument, strain time series, and the residual L1 datastream with candidate sources removed.
+The final aim is to define a catalogue format which will enable and maximize the scientific output of the mission by the broad community.
+To do this, the WG is working on identifying functional priorities and design features, e.g. data visualisation to enable preliminary analysis and catalog cross-matching; these will lead into detailed descriptions of tools to be developed for interfacing with the data that will be provided with the data releases.
+The goal of easy accessibility for all scientists requires considerations of accessibility issues for scientists with no GW specialty.